Quick Skillet Fried Salmon Patties

 - for a gluten-free or keto version, you can use almond flour instead of the breadcrumbs

-- feel free to add more ingredients such as chopped green onions, bell peppers, garlic powder, or Dijon mustard
+- feel free to add other ingredients such as chopped green onions, finely diced bell peppers or celery, and seasonings such as garlic powder or Dijon mustard

 Nutrition